-Students should consider whether a Leave of Absence might provide a more suitable means for them to address their needs.
-Students for whom a Leave of Absence is most appropriate should follow the procedures for requesting a Leave.
+Students should consider whether a leave of absence (LOA) might provide a more suitable means for them to address their needs.
+Students for whom an LOA is most appropriate should follow the procedures for requesting a Leave.
 Please refer to the Leave of Absence Policy.